Get double Accor points on your next stay if you are also earning Avios on top

 - link it to your Accor Live Limitless account by following the link here and clicking ‘Get Started’

 There’s nothing else to do.
-Whenever you stay at an Accor hotel from now on, a handful of Avios (1 per €1 spent) will drop into your Qatar Privilege Club account.
+Whenever you stay at an Accor hotel from now on, a handful of Avios (1 per €1 spent) will drop into your Qatar Airways Privilege Club account.
 You still get your Accor points as usual.
 You can move the Avios across to your linked British Airways Executive Club account.
 It’s free Avios, basically.

 You can find out more about the Accor / Avios partnership: